 An example of how to configure things so that multiple results are iterated over and each is displayed

-For some practice with this interaction type, complete the Escalate to an Agent tutorial.
+For some practice with this interaction type, complete the Escalate to an Agent tutorial, which involves a messaging bot.

-This field is required, so if you don't want to send a message, enter "BLANK_MESSAGE" here.
+This field is required in messaging bots, so if you don't want to send a message, enter "BLANK_MESSAGE" here.
 That satisfies the underlying, system requirement for a message, but it doesn't actually send one.
 The default value is, "Transferring to an agent…"

 The default message to send to the consumer, which appears on the interaction's face